The Weirdos: Breakup and legacy

-Martinez, went on to join the Red Hot Chili Peppers, playing on the latter's first two albums.
+Martinez, went on to join the Red Hot Chili Peppers, playing on the band's first two albums.
 Dix Denney was also close to becoming a member of the Chili Peppers.
 However, after many practices with Denney, things didn't work out and he was replaced by guitarist Jack Sherman.

 LA-based rock band Symbol Six stated that the Weirdos were one of their biggest formative influences, and covered "The Hideout'" which appeared on their self-titled 2013 album on Dr. Strange Records, even creating a tribute video for the song that honored the Weirdos.

 Reformations

 The Weirdos have reunited several times, beginning in 1990.
 The resulting first full-length studio album, Condor, issued that year by Frontier, was an effort to "re-establish ourselves as contemporary," according to John Denney.

 A 2004 reunion included Circle Jerks bassist Zander Schloss and the Skulls drummer Sean Antillon in the lineup.

-Another reformed edition of the Weirdos, featuring the Denney brothers, Schloss and Devo drummer Jeff Friedl, appeared at the Punk Rock Bowling and Music Festival in Las Vegas on May 25, 2013, followed by additional 2013-2014 shows in California, Denver and Austin, as well as an appearance at the Dangerhouse Records Night concert on November 29, 2014 at the Echoplex in Los Angeles.
+Another reformed edition of the Weirdos, featuring the Denney brothers, Schloss and Devo drummer Jeff Friedl, appeared at the Punk Rock Bowling and Music Festival in Las Vegas on May 25, 2013, followed by additional 2013–2014 shows in California, Denver and Austin, as well as an appearance at the Dangerhouse Records Night concert on November 29, 2014, at the Echoplex in Los Angeles.

 In 2016, Bruce Moreland, the bassist from the 1978 version of the Weirdos, rejoined the band.